-- 4.41 Nightjar and woodlark (for which the Sherwood Forest ppSPA is likely to be designated) are ground nesting species, and therefore these birds and their nests are vulnerable to predation by domestic cats. - 4.42 The increased risk of cat predation associated with residential schemes in relation to the TBH SPA resulted in the adoption of a 400m development exclusion zone within the Delivery Framework.
-NE specifies that at distances of less than 400m avoidance measures are likely to be ineffective at reducing the risks associated with predation.
+- 4.43 Nightjar and woodlark (for which the Sherwood Forest ppSPA is likely to be designated) are ground nesting species, and therefore these birds and their nests are vulnerable to predation by domestic cats. - 4.44 The increased risk of cat predation associated with residential schemes in relation to the TBH SPA resulted in the adoption of a 400m development exclusion zone within the Delivery Framework.
+Natural England specifies that at distances of less than 400m, avoidance measures are likely to be ineffective at reducing the risks associated with predation.
 As described above, it is considered reasonable to apply a similar approach to the Sherwood Forest ppSPA given the similarities in habitat types and qualifying species.
-Only the ST3 - Bassetlaw Garden Village housing allocation is within 400m of the likely boundary of the Sherwood Forest ppSPA, and although it is considered that the small, isolated areas of woodland within the Garden Village site itself are unlikely to support breeding habitat, it is uncertain if this policy could result in cat predation of ppSPA birds using those areas of habitat.
+Only the Bassetlaw Garden Village housing allocation (Policy ST4) is within 400m of the likely boundary of the Sherwood Forest ppSPA, and although it is considered that the small, isolated areas of woodland within the Garden Village site itself are unlikely to support breeding habitat, it is uncertain if this policy could result in cat predation of ppSPA birds using those areas of habitat.
 Therefore, taking a precautionary approach given the close proximity to Sherwood Forest ppSPA, impacts resulting from cat predation should be considered at the Appropriate Assessment stage for this site as likely significant effects on Sherwood Forest ppSPA cannot be ruled out.

-It is uncertain if Policy ST3 - Bassetlaw Garden Village has the potential for likely significant effects on the Sherwood Forest ppSPA as a result of increased residential dwelling and cat predation.
+It is uncertain if Policy ST4 - Bassetlaw Garden Village has the potential for likely significant effects on the Sherwood Forest ppSPA as a result of cat predation associated with new residential dwellings.
 Therefore, this policy will require further consideration at the Appropriate Assessment stage.